CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 If you’re interested in having CS in Schools support teachers at your school in 2020, you need to be able to:

 - Find timetable space.
 The first programme is for Year 7 and it is an approximately twenty hour subject that requires around two classroom hours per week for ten weeks.
 CS in Schools can share timetabling models that have worked for other schools, and help with ideas on how to create timetable space

 - Find teachers.
 Assign teachers to the subject and give the teachers the opportunity to teach the subject at least twice within a calendar year.
+Teachers need to be able to attend a weekend training workshop.
 We encourage schools to put several teachers in the programme at the same time!

 - Have student computers with web access.
 Ensure each student who will take the subject has access to a computer with a modern web browser, Internet access, and their own email address

 If you’re ready to take the next step, please apply for an initial meeting by emailing Selina at firstname.lastname@example.org.
 CS in Schools will be working with 100 teachers in 2020, and we are filling up fast.

 Beyond the above requirements, CS in Schools will do all the work of providing lessons, a volunteer computing professional to coach and mentor the teacher, and resources to work with your school.
 The programme is free to schools and teachers.

 We established CS in Schools to help with the professional development of today’s teachers in Australian secondary schools, so that those teachers can help build digital technology capabilities in students.
 We are committed to investing in and developing new and existing digital technology teachers, and we work with teachers from all backgrounds.